gmc-code/PC-Microbit-Extension/docs/classes/Instance_variables.rst

 ----

-Default paramaters
+Default parameters
 ---------------------------------------------------

-| A default value for a pareter can be set.
+| A default value for a parameter can be set.
 | e.g. the ``level`` parameter can be set to a value of 1 by default in ``__init__(self, level=1)``.
 | When game is instantiated using ``game = LevelGame()``, ``level`` = 1 by default.